 What we do

-Spark Street has contributed to the COVID response by providing pro-bono support to the State of New York, New York Presbyterian Hospital, the World Bank, the Global Fund to Fight Aids, TB and Malaria, Gavi, Pfizer, the Peterson Institute, CHAP Health, UNU-IIGH, Unicef, WHO as well as government and professional colleagues from around the world to help analyze data, interpret evidence and share learning.
+Spark Street has contributed to the COVID response by providing pro-bono support to the City and State of New York, New York-Presbyterian Hospital, the World Bank, the Global Fund to Fight Aids, TB and Malaria, Gavi, Pfizer, the Peterson Institute, CHAP Health, UNU-IIGH, Unicef, WHO as well as government and professional colleagues from around the world to help analyze data, interpret evidence and share learning.
 We have also volunteered in our own local communities on issues ranging from school and arts reopening to the production of hand sanitizer.
-Spark Street thought pieces have appeared on the web sites of Council of Foreign Relations and the World Economic Forum, the Conversation, the Lancet and the British Medical Journal.
+Spark Street thought pieces have been published by the Council of Foreign Relations, the World Economic Forum, the Conversation, the Lancet and the British Medical Journal.

 Our clients are organizations working in health and global development that aspire to significantly impact the systems in which they operate.

 Nina founded Spark Street in 2016.
 She has held numerous leadership positions including as Managing Director for Policy and Performance at Gavi, the vaccine alliance, where she led Gavi’s work in strategic planning, policy development, market-shaping, performance management, and monitoring and evaluation.
 She also served as the principal advisor and acting chief of health at Unicef, overseeing their health programs in over 150 countries.